cnaphan/osler-mb-console/README.md

 The test script can contain any events, established ones or not.
 It can also contain any parameters, which will be copied as is and transmitted to the broker.
 Note that additional attributes will be lost and if parameters become more complex (nested additional layers), the script may not transmit these accurately.

 The test script can be run in manual or automatic mode.
 Manual is default and allows the user to control the timing of event generation on the page `manual.gsp`.
 Automatic skips that step and sends all the events immediately.

+###Delays in Automated Scripting
+One of the downsides of automated event generation is that, if events are generated too quickly, the scenario will not move forward correctly.
+To counteract this problem, it is a good idea to introduce a small delay between sending events.
+However, not all events need delay, just the ones that will result in CEP generating an event.
+These events are always RTLS events, so the automated test script introduces a small 1 second delay after sending an RTLS event (significant by having the word "In" or "Out" in the event name).
+Changes to this behaviour can be made in the `run` method of the `TesterController` class.

 RTLS Simulation
 ---------------